History of Brittany: Iron Age

 A variety of tribes are mentioned in Roman sources, like the Veneti, Armoricani, Osismii, Namnetes and Coriosolites.
 Strabo and Poseidonius describe the Armoricani as belonging to the Belgae.

 Armorican gold coins have been widely exported and are even found in the Rhineland.

 Salterns are widespread in Northern Armorica, for example at Trégor, Ebihens and Enez Vihan near Pleumeur-Bodou (Côtes-d'Armor) and the island of Yoc'h near Landuvez (Finistère) of late La Tène date.

 An estimated 40–55 kg of salt per oven were produced at Ebihens.
 Each oven was about 2 m long.
 The site dates to the end of the early La Tène or the middle La Tène period.
 Numerous briquetage remains have been found.
 At Tregor, boudins de Calage (hand-bricks) were the typical form of briquetage, between 2.5 and 15 cm long and with a diameter of 4–7 cm.

 At the salterns at Landrellec and Enez Vihan at Pleumeur-Bodou the remains of rectangular ovens have been excavated that are 2.5–3 m long and about 1 m wide, constructed of stones and clay.

-On the Gulf of Morbihan about 50 salterns have been found so far, mainly dating to the final La Téne period.
+On the Gulf of Morbihan about 50 salterns have been found so far, mainly dating to the final La Tène period.